Malizma333/linerider-userscript-mods/README.md

 1. You need to install the [Tampermonkey browser extension](https://tampermonkey.net/)
 2. To install mods from this repo, click on the mod file and then click "Raw" to bring up the install page
-3. You have to install `custom-tools-api.user.js` before any of the other tool mods will work
+3. You have to install `custom-tools-api.user.js` from the main branch before any of the other tool mods will work

 Here's a video explaining how to install mods: https://streamable.com/v4wzx